Writing Groups

 Different writing groups can provide different kinds of support on your writing projects.
 Most groups work best if they plan to meet on a regular basis (generally, once a week), with a specific length for meetings, and an established period for meetings (for example, all semester or 10 weeks).

 A Write Together group works through shared disengagement.
-Members disengage from other responsibility and physically come together and engage to write.
-Similar to the Weekly Write-Ins hosted by the GSWC, a Write Together group selects a regular weekly time to write, a length for each session, and a place to write.
+Members disengage from other responsibilities and physically come together to write in a shared space.
+Similar to the Weekly Write-Ins hosted by the CWOC, a Write Together group selects a regular weekly time to write, a length for each session, and a place to write.
 After coming together and perhaps a few minutes of socializing, group members write and share their goals then start writing.
 Write Together breaks can often include planned, regular breaks (for example, every 50 minutes, writers get up, stretch, take care of any pressing matters, and get back to work in 10 minutes) and a specified end time with a final sharing of progress toward goals.
 Group members hold each other accountable for the writing goals members set each week.
 In a once a week meeting, members check in and report their progress on stated goals, write for a short period, then share new goals for the upcoming week.
 Meetings focus on reporting productivity rather than delivering feedback.

 Size—group size can be anywhere from 2-10 people